Lawenard/TestTask6/README.md

 - **Popup System**: Created and designed a popup prefab according to my vision of the task, hooked it up to an addressable group.
 Wrote `BasePopup` that covers basic common functionality, then implemented `LeaderboardPopup` and `LeaderboardEntryView` to populate a scrollable list of entries with specific designs according to players' positions (diamond, gold, silver, bronze, default).

 - **Data & Services**: Wrote a `LeaderboardEntry` data model and `LeaderboardService` for retrieving and parsing JSON from a local file.
+I used `Newtonsoft.Json` to save time on Leaderboard.json's `"type"` to my enum conversion.
 It's written in a way that would make it easy to hypothetically replace part of its functionality for getting JSON with a WebRequest or something.

 - **Avatar Handling**: Created `AvatarProviderService` with caching functionality that generates a hash for file names based on a link and checks if the file is already cached.